 - Amazon Basics 60-Inch Lightweight Tripod with Bag

 - NEEWER 2-in-1 Aluminum Alloy Camera Tripod with Fluid Head

 1. SIRUI Traveler 7C Camera Tripod

-The SIRUI Traveler 7C Camera Tripod is a great choice for anyone who wants a lightweight, compact tripod that can hold your Sony A6000 as well as heavy cameras.
+The SIRUI Traveler 7C Camera Tripod is a great choice for anyone who wants a lightweight, compact tripod that can hold your Sony A6000 as well as other heavier cameras.

 The ball head is Arca-Swiss compatible and has a separate panning lock to keep things steady when you’re framing your shots.
 It is also compatible with phone holders.

 The specially designed ball-head can rotate 360° allowing you to take panorama shots smoothly and easily.

 This feature is somewhat useful for filmmaking, but of course, nothing can beat a video fluid head when it comes to panning and tilting smoothly.

 One more great thing about the SIRUI Traveler 7C Camera Tripod is the 2-in-1 design that allows you to use it as a monopod or a tripod.